Los Angeles looks to boost ailing legal marijuana market

 Los Angeles was once seen as a potential showcase for the industry, but that has never squared with the reality on the street: illegal shops continue to flourish, while licensed companies complain that just about everything costs too much and takes too long when dealing with City Hall.

-Meanwhile, one of the expected pillars of the city’s legal system - programs to assist those working in the business who were arrested or imprisoned during the war on drugs, including many people of color- were slow to take shape.
+Meanwhile, one of the expected pillars of the city’s legal system - programs to assist those working in the business who were arrested or imprisoned during the war on drugs, including many people of color- has been slow to take shape.

 The proposed revisions were greeted with a mix of applause and confusion.